-The aim of our study is to analyse transport pathways of air masses from boundary layer sources to the Asian monsoon anticyclone and subsequently transport of these air masses into the extratropical lowermost stratosphere.
+The aim of our study is to analyse transport pathways of air masses from boundary layer sources to the Asian monsoon anticyclone and further the subsequently transport of these air masses into the extratropical lowermost stratosphere.
 Three-dimensional CLaMS simulations were performed to include both the advective transport and the irreversible part of transport, namely mixing.
-The use of artificial tracers in CLaMS that mark particular regions in the atmosphere allows the origin of air masses, the pathways, and the transport times to be quantified (Günther et al., 2008; Vogel et al., 2011a).

-Here, inert artificial tracers of air mass origin, hereafter referred to as "emission tracers", are introduced that mark globally all land masses in the Earth's boundary layer ( $\approx 2-3$ km above surface following orography corresponding to $\zeta < 120$ K) and thus represent regionally different boundary layer sources regions.
+The use of artificial tracers in CLaMS that mark particular regions in the atmosphere allows to quantify the origin of air masses, the pathways, and the transport times to be quantified (Günther et al., 2008; Vogel et al., 2011a).
+Here, inert artificial tracers of air mass origin, hereafter referred to as "emission tracers", are introduced that mark globally all land masses in the Earth's boundary layer (\approx 2-3 km above surface following orography corresponding to $\zeta < 120$ K) and thus represent region-

+- 20 ally different boundary layer sources regions.
 Figure 1 shows the geographic locations defined for all 13 emission tracers (red boxes).
 The latitude and longitude range of each box that represents one emission tracer is listed in Table 1.
-Further, the remaining tropical re-

-- gions $(20^{\circ} \text{ S} 20^{\circ} \text{ N})$ over the oceans are also marked by artificial tracers (TPO = Tropical Pacific Ocean, TAO = Tropical Atlantic Ocean, TIO = Tropical Indian Ocean) as indicated by blue lines in Fig. 1.
-Boundary layer regions not considered by the defined emissions tracers - listed in Table 1 are summarised in an emission tracer for the background.
+Further, the remaining tropical regions (20° S 20° N) over the oceans are also marked by artificial tracers (TPO = Tropical Pacific Ocean, TAO = Tropical Atlantic Ocean, TIO = Tropical Indian Ocean) as indicated by - 25 blue lines in Fig. 1.
+Boundary layer regions not considered by the defined emissions tracers listed in Table 1 are summarised in an emission tracer for the background.
 Because we are in particular interested in the contributions of different boundary layer source regions in Asia to the composition of air within the Asian monsoon anticyclone, the regions defining emission source regions in Asia are better resolved than in regions elsewhere.
 The separation in different regions in Asia is chosen to separate regions that are currently discussed in the literature as possible source regions (see Sect.
 1).
 The most important regions for our study are North India (NIN), South India (SIN), East China (ECH), and Southeast Asia (SEA).
-To discuss the CLaMS results, the percentages of emission tracers for North India (NIN), South India (SIN) and East China (ECH) are sometimes summarised in one emission tracer referred to as "India/China" (India/China = NIN + SIN + ECH).
+To discuss the CLaMS results, the percentages of emission tracers for North India (NIN), South India (ECH) are sometimes summarised in one emission tracer referred to as "India/China" (India/China = NIN + SIN + ECH).

-The artificial emission tracers in CLaMS are designed to identify possible boundary source regions in Asia that could contribute to the composition of the Asian monsoon anticyclone in a particular monsoon season, here as a case study for the year 2012.
-Ev-
+The artificial emission tracers in CLaMS are designed to identify possible boundary source regions in Asia that could contribute to the composition of the Asian monsoon anti-

-- ery 24 hours (time step for mixing in CLaMS) air masses in the model boundary layer are marked by the different emission tracers, i. e. the emission tracer for North India (NIN) of an air parcel in the boundary layer over Northern India is set equal to one (NIN = 1).
-If an air parcel has left the model boundary layer over North India, the value of the emission tracer for NIN (=1) is transported as like a chemical tracer to other regions of the free troposphere - or stratosphere.
+- 10 cyclone in a particular monsoon season, here as a case study for the year 2012.
+At each time step of the model (every Every 24 hours (time step for mixing in CLaMS) air masses in the model boundary layer are marked by the different emission tracers, i. -e. the emission tracer for North India (NIN) of an air parcel in the boundary layer over Northern India is set equal to one (NIN = 1).
+If an air parcel has left the model boundary layer over North India, - the value of the emission tracer for NIN (=1) is transported as like a chemical tracer to other regions of the free troposphere or stratosphere.
 Successive mixing processes between air masses from North India with air masses originating in other regions of the atmosphere (here NIN= 0) during the course of the simulation yield values of NIN differing from the initial distribution (NIN = 1 or NIN = 0).
-Therefore, the value of the individual emission tracer counts the percentage of an air masses that originated in the specific boundary layer region since 1 May 2012 considering advection and mixing processes. - 3 Results anticyclone.
-Deep convection (represented in CLaMS by vertical velocities in ERA-Interim reanalysis data; see Sect.
-2.1) leads to strong upward transport of emission tracers from source regions in Asia within the Asian monsoon anticyclone.
-Our simulation confirms that the extent, strength, and location of the anticyclone is highly variable (e.g. Annamalai and Slingo, 2001; Randel and Park, 2006; Garny and Randel, 2013).
-In particular, the location and the shape of the anticyclone change from day to day which is demonstrated in the following.
+Therefore, the value of the individual emission tracer counts the percentage of an air masses that originated in the specific boundary layer region since 1 May 2012 considering advection and mixing processes.